MichaelCurrin/docsify-js-tutorial/docs/README.md

 $ git clone https://github.com/MichaelCurrin/docsify-js-tutorial.git
 ```

-?> No installation is needed.
+?> **Note:** No installation is needed.
 When the HTML page is opened in the browser, the _Docsify_ library will be fetched from a CDN by the browser.

 [run_docsify_locally.md](//gist.githubusercontent.com/MichaelCurrin/4c8060dcc9d8841f842eeebc7a1436d8/raw/run_docsify_locally.md ':include')

-?> **Notes** When viewing the site, if you scroll down far enough you will see a hamburger menu which lets you dynamically open or close the sidebar.
+?> **Note** When viewing the site, if you scroll down far enough you will see a hamburger menu which lets you dynamically open or close the sidebar.
 This is always visible on mobile view but not so easy to find, while the sidebar starts out closed on mobile.

 ## Setup your own docs site